Passionate Legal Assistance When Your Child Is Bullied at School

 Was Your Child Bullied at School?
 We Protect Student Civil Rights

-Rodriguez & Associates is conveniently located in downtown Bakersfield, in the oldest free-standing brick building in the county.
+Rodriguez & Associates is conveniently located in downtown Bakersfield.
 Our Bakersfield injury attorneys are available for weekend and evening appointments, charge no fee for consultations and speak both English and Spanish.
 To contact us, please call 661-323-1400 or 800-585-9262 Toll Free to schedule a free consultation with one of our Bakersfield school bullying attorneys today.

 The internet now affects nearly every aspect of daily life.
 Although this service typically makes things easier, it’s not without its drawbacks.
 This is especially true when it comes to our children, who are vulnerable to countless hazards when they go online.
 Simply chatting online can expose your children to danger.

 Identifying and Preventing Cyberbullying